alexbradd/dotfiles/README.md

 # BreadyX's dotfiles
 ## Descritpion
-This is a repo where I store all of my most important configuration files (`.bashrc`, `.vimrc` etc...)
-These configuration files have been written slowly as I have been learning programming to suit my needs, so be carful if you want to eventually use them as they can sometimes be buggy.
+This is a repo where I store all of my most important configuration files (`.bashrc`, `.vimrc` etc...) plus some scripts that I wrote.
+These files have been written to suit *my* needs and to work in *my* setup, so be carful if you want to eventually use them as they maybe won't play nice with yours.
 ## Versioning
 All the files that are written by me (bash config and neovim config) have the following header:
 ```